 Ivonne J. Rosales was raised in Los Angeles.
 She graduated from UC Berkeley with a major in peace and conflict studies.
 She is a Marketing Specialist with a demonstrated history of working in marketing across multiple media channels.
 Throughout her career she’s worked with brands such as Dr.Pepper/Snapple Group, American Honda Motor Co., Wells Fargo and most recently Capital Group American Funds.
 On her off time, she lends her marketing skills to non-profit and small businesses to consult on best media campaign practices.
 She is fond of home-renovations, her dog Dante and husband Julio.

-Xiomara Corpeño has spent the last 20 years of her life working for justice as both staff in the non-profit sector and as volunteer.
+Xiomara Corpeño has spent the last 20 years of her life working for justice as both staff in the non-profit sector and as a volunteer.
 In 2004, she returned to Los Angeles to work for CHIRLA, developing its first in-house Mobilize the Immigrant Vote campaign.
 During her 12-year tenure at CHIRLA, she led, developed, and advanced several immigrant justice campaigns like Driver’s Licenses for All and the campaign for Comprehensive Immigration Reform.
 Under her leadership, CHIRLA created the first state-wide, immigrant student-led network, the California Dream Network, and also founded the California Domestic Workers Coalition.
-She played a lead role in creating the Los Angeles Raids Rapid Response Network, a partnership among community organizations, legal service providers, and private attorneys to defend workers targeted by ICE workplace raids.

 In November 2018, as the immigrant caravan arrived in Tijuana, Xiomara formed the Southern California Solidarity Network for the Central American Caravan, helping create a network of 15+ organizations and 20 individual volunteers to provide streamlined direct assistance to migrants in Tijuana.